Triticale-based Diets for Market Pigs in Deep-bedded Hoop Barns: A Progress Report

 Triticale-based diets were fed to pigs in deep-bedded hoop barns for a swine feeding study.
 Finishing pigs (240 head) were used to evaluate the dietary effects of triticalebased diets.
 The experiment was a randomized complete block design.
 There were four blocks (two summer, two winter); each block had three dietary treatments, with two replications per treatment.
 Each replication consisted of a pen of ten pigs (five barrows and five gilts).

-Addition of triticale up to 80% of the diets for finishing pigs greater than 160 pounds to market weight in deepbedded hoop barns, compared with a corn-soybean meal diet, resulted in pigs that weighed slightly less, grew similarly, needed more feed per unit of liveweight gain, had more backfat and slightly smaller loin eye areas.
-Feed intake appeared to increase as triticale inclusion increased.
-Preliminary review of pork quality characteristics indicates no dietary effects.
+Addition of triticale up to 80% of the diets of finishing pigs greater than 160 pounds to market weight in deepbedded hoop barns, compared with a corn-soybean meal diet, resulted in pigs that weighed less, grew slower, needed more feed per unit of liveweight gain, had less backfat, and smaller loin eye areas.
+There was no difference in feed intake.

 How to Cite:

 Honeyman, M. S., Sullivan, Z. M. & Roush, W. B., (2004) “Triticale-based Diets for Market Pigs in Deep-bedded Hoop Barns: A Progress Report”, Iowa State University Animal Industry Report 1(1). doi: https://doi.org/10.31274/ans_air-180814-848